The best personal item bag for travel by air today may not be the one you’ve used before.

 You might decide your “main” carry on will be a larger backpack.
 If so, just ensure your personal item is the appropriate size.

-Tip: Check out Passing Thru’s New Amazon Travel Shoppe for a curated collection of packing, luggage, and travel lifestyle items specifically selected for stylish convenience.
+Tip: Check out Passing Thru’s New Amazon Travel Shoppe for curated collections of packing, luggage, and travel lifestyle items specifically selected for stylish convenience.

 The Best Personal Item Bag for Men